ahuacate/pfsense-pfblockerng/README.md

 *  Step 4: Next go to pfSense WebGUI `Diagnostics` > `States` > `Reset States` select `Reset the firewall state table` and click `Reset`.
 *  Step 5: Re-enable `pfBlockerNG` and `DNSBL` shown in Step 1 and 2.
 *  Step 6: Now perform a pfBlockerNG Update by following the procedures in **4.03 Force DNSBL Feed Updates**.

+Another MUST DO step is the creation of DNS Accept and Block Firewall rules for your network interface(s) shown [HERE](https://github.com/ahuacate/pfsense-setup/blob/master/README.md#905-dns-allow-and-block-rules-on-opt1---vpngate-world).

 ---